micozmei/team-website/README.md

     the server and do it yourself.

+## Remoting into production

+If you want to SSH into production, or transfer a file via SFTP, the host is `uwformula.com`, and the username is `root`.
+The password is either the team password, or an older variation of it.
+Use the default port.

+(So, if you wanted to SSH in on linux, you'd run `ssh root@uwformula.com`)

+Alternatively, you can directly use the IP address as the host: `192.241.205.218`.

 ## Production instructions

 To setup a new server completely from scratch, run the following commands (assumption: